syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/TreeMap-Layout.md

 # TreeMap Layout

-The ItemsLayoutMode for the TreeMap control specifies the mode in which the items should be laid out.
+The [`ItemsLayoutMode`](https://help.syncfusion.com/cr/cref_files/windowsforms/treemap/Syncfusion.TreeMap.Windows~Syncfusion.Windows.Forms.TreeMap.TreeMap~ItemsLayoutMode.html) of the TreeMap control specifies the mode in which the items should be laid out.
 This layout will be applied for all the tree map levels.
-It includes four different types.
+It includes four different types of layout.

 ## Squarified Layout

 #### Code Sample

+{% tabs %}

 {% highlight c# %}